Blockchain-for-Developers/sp18-lab03/README.md

 ## Testing
 You can verify that your smart contract is implemented correctly with `truffle test`.
 Be sure to have a testrpc server running in a separate terminal.

-Refreshed: in an empty terminal, run `testrpc` to initialize a default testrpc server.
-If you get errors, read the [_testrpc_ documentation](https://github.com/ethereumjs/testrpc)
+Refresher: in an empty terminal, run `testrpc` to initialize a default testrpc server.
+If you get errors, read the [_testrpc_ documentation](https://github.com/ethereumjs/testrpc).

 ### Truffle Console
 If you're having trouble passing the tests and would like to play around with the contracts manually: